mapmeld/scraping-by-in-nodejs/README.md

 Run ```node index.js``` and see what happens.

 If everything works, you should see a bunch of HTML output to the command line.
-If you are offline and unab;e to connect to Wikipedia HTTPS, you see an error like this:
+If you are offline and unable to connect to Wikipedia HTTPS, you see an error like this:

 ```bash
 scraping-by-in-node-js/versions/1.js:14